watrall/crossref-predynastic/README.md

 - Generate citations in MLA, Chicago, and APA formats (issues with how its parsing the data from the Crossref API - need to work on)
 - ORCID integration for author profiles (not working wonderfully)
 - Responsive design with Bootstrap
+- Includes a demo recored (marked demo and displayed first on the list of results) that shows Orcid functionality

 ## Getting Started